jupyterhub/repo2docker/CONTRIBUTING.md

 standard procedures that have proven useful over time that we do follow:

 * do not merge your own PR
-* wait for travis to complete
+* wait for Travis to complete
 * check if test coverage has gone up or down, consider discussing additional tests to keep coverage at the same level or even increase it
 * do use merge commits instead of merge-by-squashing/-rebasing.
 This makes it